Reception of The Simpsons: End of the golden era

-The Simpsons vs. Zombie Simpsons
+The Simpsons vs. "Zombie Simpsons"

-Golden era Simpsons and post- golden era Simpsons are sometimes counted as two different series.
+Golden-era Simpsons and post-golden-era Simpsons are sometimes counted as two different series.
 This is because many believe that the two series are nominally the same program, but significantly distinct qualitatively.
 David Bennun of The Guardian was relieved after watching the show's opening sequence that debuted in 2009, as it was "a long overdue acknowledgment that The Simpsons is not the show it was".
 He argues that despite the characters and setting remaining the same, "the decline in quality [is] painfully evident".

+In consequence, the term "Zombie Simpsons" has been used by some fans of the show and media commentators alike to refer to the latter period, regarded as mediocre, meandering and has-been.
+Two other similar terms, "Jerkass Homer" and "Flanderization" (coined by fan-run online encyclopedia TV Tropes), have also appeared to refer to the perceived aggravation of Homer Simpson and Ned Flanders' respective characters, the first one from a well-meant but flawed and bumbling working class family man to an "invincible and totally self confident [...] evil doppelganger of the Homer that had originally been on the show", and the second one from a friendly and good-hearted religious next-door neighbor which heavily contrasted with Homer's antics and incompetence to the one of a stereotypical, dogmatic, evangelical "bible-thumping" prude.

 While Entertainment Weekly gave The Simpsons a rating of "A−" in 1990, an "A" in 1993 and an "A+" in 1997 (and also gave various golden era season DVDs "A"s including the first, second, and eighth), as of 2012, EW has given The Simpsons as a whole a rating of "B−".
-According to a graph based on imdb ratings for The Simpsons first 22 seasons, "There's an early plateau that begins tapering off in Seasons 8-9 and crashes after Season 10.
-No double digit season rates higher than any single digit season.
-Even Season 1, when the show was still finding its footing, outranks everything from Season 10 and after".
 WhatCulture says, "They may never return to their past glory, but Matt Groening can end The Simpsons and still leave them with dignity…and with an IMDB rating higher than 8."